spacemeshos/go-spacemesh/docs/crypto.md

 So even an attacker with access to the keystore file but not to the password won't be able to brute-force the private key from the key store.

-3. We use the golang built-in crypto lib and btcsuite
+3. We use the golang built-in crypto lib and go-btcsuite